-#2 – INVITATION TO LOVE: FRAGMENTED VIDEO DIARY
+with #2 – INVITATION TO LOVE: FRAGMENTED VIDEO DIARY

-by artist JORGOS LOUKAKOS
+a video by JORGOS LOUKAKOS

 Ballet is a profession of white, white.

-That’s all: A filament pirouetting in the lightbulb of old ideas.
+That’s all: a filament pirouetting in the lightbulb of old ideas.

 The young ballerina (still a high school student, though already a professional in a company two hours from her small town) had better find a different life path.
 She moves to Florida to study hydro-culture—growing things in water.
 No soil need be applied.